The Mighty Boosh

 The Mighty Boosh is a British comedy troupe featuring comedians Julian Barratt and Noel Fielding.
-Developed from three stage shows, The Mighty Boosh, Arctic Boosh (1999) and Autoboosh (2000) as well as a six-episode radio series, it has since spanned a total of 20 television episodes for BBC Three which aired from 2004 to 2007, and two live tours of the UK, as well as two live shows in the United States.
+Developed from three stage shows, The Mighty Boosh, Arctic Boosh (1999) and Autoboosh (2000), as well as a six-episode radio series, it has since spanned a total of 20 television episodes for BBC Three which aired from 2004 to 2007, and two live tours of the UK, as well as two live shows in the United States.
 The first television series is set in a zoo operated by Bob Fossil, the second in a flat and the third in a secondhand shop in Dalston called Nabootique.

-The style of humour in the Mighty Boosh is often described as being surreal, as well as being escapist and new wave comedy.
+The style of humour in the Mighty Boosh is often described as being surreal, as well as escapist and new wave comedy.

 Various members of The Mighty Boosh have appeared in a number of different comedy series including Nathan Barley, Snuff Box and Noel Fielding's Luxury Comedy.
 Regular Boosh collaborators include Michael Fielding, Rich Fulcher, Dave Brown, Nigel Coan, Richard Ayoade and Matt Berry.
 The troupe is named after a childhood hairstyle of co-star Michael Fielding.